zandero/rest.vertx/README.md

 }
 ```

-Using a request reader is simple:
+Using a value reader is simple:
 ```java
 @Path("read")
 public class ReadMyNewObject {